numerica-ideas/community/java/design-pattern-observer/README.md

 In this structure, it is possible to classify it into three distinct parts:

-1. Subject: Eleve
+1. Subject: Student
-2. Observe: Observe
+2. Observe: Observer
-3. ConcreteObserver: NotesObserver.
+3. ConcreteObserver: GradesObserver.

 ## Run